DataFire/Integrations/integrations/generated/azure_trafficmanager/README.md

   * properties [EndpointProperties](#endpointproperties)
   * id `string`: Fully qualified resource Id for the resource.
 Ex - /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/trafficManagerProfiles/{resourceName}
   * name `string`: The name of the resource
   * type `string`: The type of the resource.
-Ex- Microsoft.Network/trafficmanagerProfiles.
+Ex- Microsoft.Network/trafficManagerProfiles.

 ### EndpointProperties
 * EndpointProperties `object`: Class representing a Traffic Manager endpoint properties.
+  * customHeaders `array`: List of custom headers.
+    * items `object`: Custom header name and value.
+      * name `string`: Header name.
+      * value `string`: Header value.
-  * endpointLocation `string`: Specifies the location of the external or nested endpoints when using the ‘Performance’ traffic routing method.
+  * endpointLocation `string`: Specifies the location of the external or nested endpoints when using the 'Performance' traffic routing method.
   * endpointMonitorStatus `string` (values: CheckingEndpoint, Online, Degraded, Disabled, Inactive, Stopped): The monitoring status of the endpoint.
   * endpointStatus `string` (values: Enabled, Disabled): The status of the endpoint.
 If the endpoint is Enabled, it is probed for endpoint health and is included in the traffic routing method.
-  * geoMapping `array`: The list of countries/regions mapped to this endpoint when using the ‘Geographic’ traffic routing method.
+  * geoMapping `array`: The list of countries/regions mapped to this endpoint when using the 'Geographic' traffic routing method.
 Please consult Traffic Manager Geographic documentation for a full list of accepted values.
     * items `string`
   * minChildEndpoints `integer`: The minimum number of endpoints that must be available in the child profile in order for the parent profile to be considered available.
 Only applicable to endpoint of type 'NestedEndpoints'.
-  * priority `integer`: The priority of this endpoint when using the ‘Priority’ traffic routing method.
+  * priority `integer`: The priority of this endpoint when using the 'Priority' traffic routing method.
 Possible values are from 1 to 1000, lower values represent higher priority.
 This is an optional parameter.
 If specified, it must be specified on all endpoints, and no two endpoints can share the same priority value.
+  * subnets `array`: The list of subnets, IP addresses, and/or address ranges mapped to this endpoint when using the 'Subnet' traffic routing method.
+An empty list will match all ranges not covered by other endpoints.
+    * items `object`: Subnet first address, scope, and/or last address.
+      * first `string`: First address in the subnet.
+      * last `string`: Last address in the subnet.
+      * scope `integer`: Block size (number of leading bits in the subnet mask).
-  * target `string`: The fully-qualified DNS name of the endpoint.
+  * target `string`: The fully-qualified DNS name or IP address of the endpoint.
 Traffic Manager returns this value in DNS responses to direct traffic to this endpoint.
   * targetResourceId `string`: The Azure Resource URI of the of the endpoint.
 Not applicable to endpoints of type 'ExternalEndpoints'.
   * weight `integer`: The weight of this endpoint when using the 'Weighted' traffic routing method.
 Possible values are from 1 to 1000.